PSHCEe

 Introduction

 The Personal Social Health Citizenship & Economic (PSHCE) curriculum is a programme of learning through which our students acquire the knowledge, understanding and skills they need to live healthy, safe, productive, capable, responsible and balanced lives now and in the future.
-As part of a whole-school approach, PSHCE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+As part of a whole-school approach, PSHCE develops the qualities and attributes pupils need to thrive as successful and safe members of society.

 PSHCE contributes to personal development by helping pupils to build their confidence, resilience and self-esteem, and to identify and manage risk, make informed choices and understand what influences their decisions.
 It enables them to recognise, accept and shape their identities, to understand and accommodate difference and change, to manage emotions and to communicate constructively in a variety of settings.
 Developing an understanding of themselves, empathy and the ability to work with others will help pupils to form and maintain good relationships, develop the essential skills for future employability and better enjoy and manage their lives.
 The curriculum encourages them to be enterprising and supports them in making effective transitions, positive learning and career choices and in achieving economic wellbeing.
 A critical component of PSHCE education is providing opportunities for students to reflect on and clarify their own values and attitudes and explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.

-PSHCEe also provides opportunities for student leadership through the PSHCEe Advisory Body and the Pride Youth Network who won an award for their pioneering work.
+PSHCEe also provides opportunities for student leadership through the PSHCEe Advisory Committee.
 Any student is welcome to join these organisations.
 Further information can be found below.

 Key Stage 3

 Park High’s Personal, Social, Health, Citizenship, Economic education (PSHCEe) curriculum is informed by a range of sources both national and local.
 It is then further tailored to the needs of Park High students by utilising staff, student and parent voice.
 The programme is always under review to ensure it meets the needs of our students and is responsive to current issues and topics.
 PSHCEe is a spiral curriculum.
-Broadly divided into three key themes – Health, Living In The Wider World and Citizenship, and Relationships - these are re-visited across the year in every year group.
+Broadly divided into three key themes – Health, Citizenship and The Wider World, and Relationships - these are re-visited across the year in every year group.
 Key concepts are re-visited in addition to introducing new skills, knowledge and understanding appropriate to the year group and age of the students.

-The PSHCEe curriculum is drawn from the PSHE Education Programme of Study also incorporating key concepts of citizenship.
+The PSHCEe curriculum is largely drawn from the PSHE Education Programme of Study; incorporating key concepts of citizenship.
 The Programme of Study can be found here:

 https://www.pshe-association.org.uk/